MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authentication-azure-ad-b2c.md

 - Note the signed-in or signed-out status displayed at the center of the screen.
 - Select the context-sensitive button at the top right (it reads **Sign In** on first run).
   - Alternatively, select the link to **token details**.
-Since this is a protected page that requires authentication, you're automatically redirected to the sign-in page.
+Because this is a protected page that requires authentication, you're automatically redirected to the sign-in page.
 - Follow the instructions on the next page to sign in with an account of your chosen identity provider.
 You may also choose to sign up or sign in to a local account on the B2C tenant using an email address.
 - Upon successful completion of the sign-in flow, you should be redirected to the home page (`sign in status`) or `token details` page, depending on which button triggered your sign-in flow.
-- Note the context-sensitive button now says `Sign out` and displays your username to its left.
+- Note the context-sensitive button now says **Sign out** and displays your username to its left.
 - If you're on the home page, select **ID Token Details** to see some of the ID token's decoded claims.
 - You also have the option to edit your profile.
 Select **edit profile** to change details like your display name, place of residence, and profession.
 - You can also use the button on the top right to sign out.
 The status page reflects this.